raja-ar/Ninrox/README.md

 It is an infinite looping game in which the main character has jump on either of the walls (present on both sides of the screen) to prevent obstacles or collect power-ups.
-High Score is calculated on bases of distance covered and storesd in a sqlite database
+High Score is calculated on bases of distance covered and stored in a sqlite database.

 Target-
 -------